I’ve talked about credit monitoring before, but just to recap – it’s a service that alerts you when a change is made to any of your credit reports.

 Privacy Guard Credit Monitoring

-Privacy Guard is an identity protection service which offers credit monitoring.
+Privacy Guard is an identity protection service that offers credit monitoring.

 - Affordable trial.
 You can try Privacy Guard for $1.
 Affordable – but not free.